andrsem/dev_notebook/lib/programming_fundamentals/principles/solid.md

 ## Liskov Substitution Principle LSP

 Objects of a superclass can be replaceable with objects of its subclasses without breaking the application.
-Subtype objects can replace supertype objects without affecting functionality inherited from supertype
+Subtype objects can replace supertype objects without affecting functionality inherited from a supertype

 - requires the objects of your subclasses to behave in the same way as the objects of your superclass
 - every subclass should be able to replace its superclass